- TAX INFO

 Death of a Taxpayer

-If a taxpayer died before filing a return for 2011, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2012, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
 A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.
 If the deceased taxpayer did not have to file a return but had tax withheld, a return must be filed to get a refund.
-The person who files the return must enter “Deceased,” the deceased taxpayer's name, and the date of death across the top of the return.
-If this information is not provided, the processing of the return may be delayed.
+The person who files the return must enter "Deceased," the deceased taxpayer's name, and the date of death across the top of the return.
+If this information is not provided, it may delay the processing of the return.

-If your spouse died in 2011 and you did not remarry in 2011, or if your spouse died in 2012 before filing a return for 2011, you can file a joint return.
-A joint return should show your spouse's 2011 income before death and your income for all of 2011.
-Enter “Filing as surviving spouse” in the area where you sign the return.
+You can file a joint return even if your spouse died in 2012 as long as you did not remarry in 2012.
+You can also file a joint return even if your spouse died in 2013 before filing a return for 2012.
+A joint return should show your spouse's 2012 income before death and your income for all of 2012.
+Enter "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she also must sign.

 The surviving spouse or personal representative should promptly notify all payers of income, including financial institutions, of the taxpayer's death.
 This will ensure the proper reporting of income earned by the taxpayer's estate or heirs.
 A deceased taxpayer's social security number should not be used for tax years after the year of death, except for estate tax return purposes.